NCAR/python-tutorial/_sources/tutorials/beginner.rst.txt

     datafile, change these two variables.

-    Initializing the data :python:`dict` now includes a :python:`for` loop, where for each variable specified in columns that key is initialized pointing to an empty :python:`list`.
+    Initializing the data :python:`dict` now includes a :python:`for` loop, where for each variable specified in columns, that key is initialized pointing to an empty :python:`list`.
 This is the first time you have looped over a :python:`dict` and added key-value pairs to a :python:`dict` via assignment.